Exercise 1 - Plot profiles in python#

 🎯 Before You Start:

-• Don’t worry if you don’t understand everything - focus on completing the tasks, then try to parse the code
+• Don’t worry if you don’t understand everything - focus on completing the tasks first

 🔬 While Working: